Welcome to Bitbucket Pipes Toolkit’s documentation!¶

 This is a wrapper class that uses Bitbucket CodeInsights API to create Code reports.

-• the authless authentication type the pipe will proxy API requests via internal authentication (With) –
+In (With the authless authentication type the pipe will proxy API requests via internal authentication proxy.)

 Send a request to create an annotation for a given commit and report id.